 Fabric elements and events are organized in a hierarchy by class, area, and element.
 There is a class, area, and element associated with every monitored behavior.
 Classes are the highest level in the system, subdivided into one or more areas.
 Areas contain one or more elements.

-An example of a very simple Class --> Area --> Element hierarchy follows.
+Here is an example of a very simple Class -> Area -> Element hierarchy:

-Port

---> Cyclic redundancy check (CRC) -->port 0
+Port -> Cyclic redundancy check (CRC) ->port 0